tangle-network/server-blueprint/README.md

 **Automatic Port Management:**

 - Ports are automatically allocated using the system's available port detection
-- The `PORT` environment variable is automatically injected into all MCP servers
+- The `PORT` environment variable is automatically injected into all servers
-- MCP servers **must** bind to the port specified in the `PORT` environment variable
+- Servers **should** bind to the port specified in the `PORT` environment variable for optimal compatibility
 - No manual port configuration required in blueprint requests

-**Transport Conversion:**
+- Docker containers have intelligent port discovery and mapping

+**Direct Server Access:**

-- HTTP-based communication for web clients
+- HTTP-based communication for standard web servers and APIs
-- Bidirectional message forwarding between STDIO and SSE transports
-- Real-time streaming via Server-Sent Events
+- Built-in authentication and authorization layer
+- Automatic container lifecycle management
-- POST endpoint for client message submission
+- Support for environment variable injection

 ## 🔐 Authentication Workflow